-- A7.2.1 It is the responsibility of the student to ensure that the thesis is submitted for examination within the period of registration.
-The submission of a thesis for examination is at the discretion of the student. - A7.2.2 Students must take no part in the arrangement of their examination and have no contact with the examiner/s between the appointment of the examiners and the oral examination. - A7.2.3 A student shall not submit a thesis by which s/he has qualified for a degree in any university, nor one which is being concurrently submitted in candidature for any degree; but s/he may refer to work which s/he has already submitted for a degree in a thesis covering a wider field. - A7.2.4 Students must declare the use of any proofreading services.
+- A7.2.1 Students must take no part in the arrangement of their examination and have no contact with the examiner/s between the appointment of the examiners and the oral examination. - A7.2.2 A student shall not submit a thesis by which they have qualified for a degree in any university, nor one which is being concurrently submitted in candidature for any degree; but they may refer to work which they have already submitted for a degree in a thesis covering awider field. - A7.2.3 Students must declare the use of any proofreading services.